-Mandarin (Citrus reticulata) is a widely cultivated fruit tree in many warm temperate to tropical areas.
+Mandarin (see also Figure 3.5) is a widely cultivated fruit tree in many warm temperate to tropical areas.

-The average yield of ripe fruit mandarin per tree is 79kg, while the world production is estimated to be 33.4 million ton yearly.
+The average yield of ripe fruit mandarin per tree is 79kg, while the world production is estimated to be 33.4 million tonne yearly.
 China produces 54% of world mandarin yield.
-Turkey, Brazil, Egypt, Morocco and Spain produce one million tons a year.
+Turkey, Brazil, Egypt, Morocco, and Spain produce one million tonnes a year.